 Joshua R. Itzkowitz Shifrinson

-Joshua R. Itzkowitz Shifrinson is Assistant Professor of International Affairs with Bush School of Government at Texas A&M University.
+Joshua R. Itzkowitz Shifrinson is an Assistant Professor of International Affairs with Bush School of Government at Texas A&M University.
 He has published in International Security, Foreign Affairs, the Washington Quarterly, and other venues.